jdabtieu/jdabtieu.github.io/README.md

 This is a repository I use for testing static pages.

-I do not guarantee the accuracy of any information presented on jdabtieu.github.io.
+This repository is not my website.
 For my website, please refer to [https://github.com/jdabtieu/jdabtieu-site](https://github.com/jdabtieu/jdabtieu-site)

+I do not guarantee the accuracy of any information presented in this repository or on [https://jdabtieu.github.io](https://jdabtieu.github.io)